 After School Nightmare.
 The entire series was taking place in the minds of the unborn babies in a maternity ward.
 The babies are all born safely, but they grow up knowing nothing about anything that occurred in the series.
 A scene at the very end shows Mashiro and Sou running into each other and having no idea who the other is, pointlessly teasing readers about possibilities that will never be.

 Bokurano.
 The Earth survives the ordeal in one piece and humanity is relatively safe, which when compared to what happened in Narutaru is a positive cause for celebration.
-All the main characters died (and several of them were mentally broken little monsters anyhow), thousands of Japanese died, some 33 thousand other universes and Earths were destroyed, and the game goes on with a new set of victims players as if nothing has happened...
+All the main characters died, thousands of Japanese died, some 33 thousand other universes and Earths were destroyed, and the game goes on with a new set of victims players as if nothing has happened...
 Yay?